evbernardes/Origami_Patterns/README.md

 - Number of lines
 - Number of columns
 - Length of each grid square
-- Colors or mountain creases, valley creases and enclosure
+- Colors of mountain creases, valley creases and enclosure
+- Dashed strokes of mountain creases, valley creases and enclosure

 ## Output:
 Creates the pattern.